ECB weighs further action as economic picture darkens

 If prices were to start to falling, as they already have in some countries, that could discourage consumers from shopping while they wait for goods to get cheaper, creating a vicious circle that pulls down the economy.

-A conflict in Ukraine, which has frozen much of EU-Russian commerce, a slowdown in momentum in China and war in Syria add to the gloom, as does the tumbling price of oil.
+A conflict in Ukraine, which has frozen much of EU-Russian commerce, a slowdown in momentum in China and war in Syria add to the gloom.

+A survey released on Wednesday suggested the euro zone economy may contract again early next year.

-The ECB has already cut borrowing costs to record lows, given cheap loans to banks and started buying repackaged loans to kick-start lending.
+The ECB has already cut borrowing costs to record lows, given cheap loans to banks and started buying reparcelled debt to kick-start lending.

+On Thursday, Draghi is likely to reiterate its willingness to do more if necessary.